-Further information about the support available can be found on the central funding webpages www.sheffield.ac.uk/funding.
+Further information about the support available can be found on the University's funding webpages.

-Students will also be assessed for the University of Sheffield Bursary Scheme www.sheffield.ac.uk/undergraduate/finance/fees.
+Students will also be assessed for the University of Sheffield Bursary Scheme.

 Years 5+

 Year 5 onwards is funded by the Department of Health.
 They will pay the full cost of the tuition fees and give students a contribution towards their maintenance costs.